IFL-CAMP/simple/README.md

 An example of the implementation of a Publisher and a Subscriber in C++ is available [here](https://gitlab.lrz.de/CAMP_IFL/simple/wikis/example:-pubsub).

 #### Request / Reply
 - A Client sends a request to a Server (knowing its IP address / port) and expects a reply from it.
 - A Server waits for requests and asynchrounsly elaborates a reply that is sent back to the Client.
 An example of the implementation of a Client and a Server in C++ is available [here](https://gitlab.lrz.de/CAMP_IFL/simple/wikis/example:-reqrep).

-#### Ehi...it looks like ROS!
+#### Inspiration from ROS

-Indeed!
-We are heavy (and happy) ROS users and we want to provide a very similar interface.
+We are heavy (and happy) ROS users and we aim to provide a very similar interface to the one available in [ROS](http://www.ros.org/).
 ___

 ### Contacts